BoltzExchange/boltz-backend/docs/claiming-swaps.md

 3. If it is present, load the restored or locally stored Funding Address data.
 4. Use the same signing process as for regular cooperative claims but with the private key of the Funding Address.
-5. Build and verify the claim transaction with the Funding Address tree and key.
-6. Create the partial signature using the Funding Address key material.

 #### Refunds